Fringe season 2: Crew

-The season was produced by Bad Robot Productions in association with Warner Bros.
+The season was produced by Bad Robot in association with Warner Bros.
 Television.
 Though still set in Boston, the show's production for the second season moved from New York City to Vancouver out of financial necessity, as it lost access to New York's TV production tax incentive program.
 Fringe consequently got a mostly new writing staff and production team, though co-creators J. J. Abrams, Roberto Orci, and Alex Kurtzman, and producer Bryan Burk remained involved with the series.
 Jeff Pinkner and J.H.
 Wyman returned as executive producers and showrunners.
 Jeff Vlaming and previous episode director Akiva Goldsman joined the crew as consulting producers.
 While Abrams had six episode writing credits for the first season he remained much more hands-off for the second, instead focusing on other commitments like the film Star Trek.
 He explained, "Sometimes we'll talk every day.
 Then there will be a period of a couple weeks where we don't speak.
 But we're emailing a lot.
 There's a lot of stuff that happens that way."
 Eden FX and Zoic Studios stayed as vendors for the series' visual effects, effectively giving Fringe a sense of continuity.
 Jay Worth, the overall visual effects supervisor, commented that having these two companies "helped the show not feel as a big of a bump from one season to the next, particularly with different crews and a different vibe a little bit."
 Despite his decreased involvement, Abrams was sent all of the visual effects for the series during production, and responded back with notes and tweaks.